 Figure 2-21 and Figure 2-22 show that the VISSIM analysis estimates higher vehicle density and worse levels of service along the I-84 Eastbound facilities relative to the HCS analysis and lower vehicle density and better levels of service along the westbound I-84 facilities.
 This is likely due to the construction project operations to the east of the study area.
-The construction operations constrain eastbound I-84 flow, thereby reducing mainline density and simultaneously improving the ability of vehicles in merge/diverge and weave areas to navigate the facility.
+The construction operations constrain eastbound I-84 traffic flow through the study area as traffic slows but meter westbound I-84 flow, thereby reducing mainline density and simultaneously improving the ability of vehicles in merge/diverge and weave areas to navigate the facility.

 Figure 2-25 and Figure 2-26 show that the VISSIM and HCS operational analysis findings for Route 8 Northbound are very similar.
 VISSIM estimates only marginally higher vehicle density along the corridor which indicates that the interference of upstream or downstream traffic conditions is minimal along the corridor.
 Figure 2-27 and Figure 2-28 show that the VISSIM analysis estimates slightly higher vehicle density and worse levels of service along southbound Route 8 facilities relative to the HCS analysis.
-This indicates that interference of upstream or downstream traffic con travel along this corridor.
+This indicates that interference of upstream or downstream traffic conditions has a greater effect on travel along this corridor.